Steller's jay: Vocalizations

-Like other jays, the Steller's jay has numerous and variable vocalizations.
+Like other jays, Steller's jay has numerous and variable vocalizations.
 One common call is a harsh "SHACK-Sheck-sheck-sheck-sheck-sheck" series; another "skreeka! skreeka!" call sounds almost exactly like an old-fashioned pump handle; yet another is a soft, breathy "hoodle hoodle" whistle.
 Its alarm call is a harsh, nasal "wah".
 Some calls are sex-specific: females produce a rattling sound, while males make a high-pitched "gleep gleep".

-The Steller's jay is also a noted mimic: it can imitate the vocalizations of many species of birds, other animals, and sounds of non-animal origin.
+Steller's jay is also a noted mimic: it can imitate the vocalizations of many species of birds, other animals, and sounds of non-animal origin.
 It often will imitate the calls from birds of prey such as the red-tailed hawk, red-shouldered hawk, and osprey as a warning of danger to others or territorial behavior, causing other birds to seek cover and flee feeding areas.

-Steller's Jays have the ability to assess risk using different predator detection cues.
+Steller's jays have the ability to assess risk using different predator detection cues.
 They have many alarm calls that are dependent on their interaction between predator identity and cue type.
-Steller's Jays respond to Sharp Shinned Hawks with a longer latency to return to feeding whether they are both seen or heard.
-In contrast to Steller's Jays, Sharp Shinned Hawks responded to Northern Goshawks with a longer latency to resume feeding if they were seen in comparison to only heard.
-The difference in reactions suggest that this is a distinct risk of assessment being conducted by the Steller's Jays.
-Steller's Jays will then vary the production of their "wah", "wek", and mimic red-tailed hawk calls in response to different detection cues.
+When Steller's jays see a sharp-shinned hawk, they stop foraging for the same length of time as if the hawk had been heard instead.
+In contrast, Steller's jays exhibit a longer latency to return to feeding when northern goshawks are seen rather than heard.
+The difference in reactions suggests that a distinct risk assessment is conducted by Steller's jays.
+Steller's jays will then vary the production of their "wah", "wek", and mimic red-tailed hawk calls in response to different detection cues.

-Etymology

-This bird is named after the German naturalist Georg Wilhelm Steller, the first European to record them, in 1741.
-Johann Friedrich Gmelin formally named the species after Steller in the 13th edition of Systema Naturae (first published in 1788).

 Provincial bird

-The Steller's jay is the provincial bird of the Canadian province of British Columbia.
+Steller's jay is the provincial bird of the Canadian province of British Columbia.